Pandemic points to need to work together as Italy hosts G-20

 “In an interconnected world, multilateralism and international cooperation are the only effective instruments in facing global challenges," Di Maio said.
 “We have had an example of that with the vaccines.”

-U.S. Secretary of State Antony Blinken built on the vaccine urgency issue in his opening remarks.
+U.S. Secretary of State Antony Blinken built on Di Maio's premise in his opening remarks.

-“To bring the pandemic to an end, we must get more vaccine to more places,” he said.
+“To bring the pandemic to an end, we must get more vaccine to more places,” Blinken said.
 “Multilateral cooperation will be key to stop this global health crisis.”

 Blinken took the occasion to tout U.S. contributions to COVAX, the U.N.-backed program to get vaccines to needy nations, which include around 500 million Pfizer doses and 80 million other doses.